Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Once saved you will be able to use the MyMeraki section to revisit your itinerary and save multiple versions.View Itineraries Save Back to my trip Return

 For many, the main reason to visit Chengdu is the chance to see giant pandas.
-These gentle creatures are native to Sichuan and can be seen in various centres around the city, including the Chengdu Giant Panda Breeding Centre and the Dujiangyan Giant Panda Centre.
+These gentle creatures are native to Sichuan and can be seen in various centres around the city, including the Chengdu Giant Panda Research Base and the Dujiangyan Giant Panda Centre.
 Consider yourself a true wildlife lover?
 Why not volunteer for a day and have the chance to feed the pandas and learn about their behaviour and development?

 Beside pandas, Chengdu has a surprisingly large number of cultural attractions.
 One of the most popular sights is the Wenshu monastery - the city’s largest and most well-preserved Buddhist temple.
 Surrounding the temple are some delightful old streets lined with teahouses, food stalls and quaint shops.
 For a flavour of the old Chengdu, visit Jinli Street and spend a few hours soaking up the bustling atmosphere, browsing the intriguing craft shops and trying some tasty street food.

 And while we’re on the subject of food, no trip to Chengdu is complete without taking a food tour of the city.
 Whizz around the streets in a tuk tuk and stop off to taste local delicacies that have been passed down through generations.
 Specialties include handmade dumplings, spicy Sichuan hot pot and stuffed pancakes.
 Don’t forget to wash it all down with a glass of China’s famous Baijiu drink.